dhaustein/http-protocol-testing/README.md

 ### CI/CD and the Next steps

-build pipeline for the containers
+The next steps for this testing suite focus on the following:

+- Container build pipeline, that would build new version of the client and server applications, and run them through the gauntlet of tests until finally, if they pass, making them ready for production deployment

-infrastructure as code way of setting up the test environment
+- Adopting an infrastructure as code approach would allow for automated, __repeatable__ creation of test environments

-CI system to automate all this and collect test results
+- CI/CD system that would manage all this (including observability tools and logging)